 Over there!
 What’s that?!

-A pinprick of orange, off through the snow and shadow, two towers away.
+A pinprick of flickering orange light, off through the snow and shadow, two towers away.

 My next feat of daring do.